 So how do you spend an entire day in bed without feeling the guilt sink in by mid-afternoon?
 It all starts with a well-appointed bedroom that feels serene and clean.
 Taking the day off does not mean you should revert back to your teenage slob ways.
 (We all know that only leads to more work and the day-after dread of having to clean up the mess you made.)
 This day is all about you feeling rested and pampered.

 Light It Up

-You may not think of it in the morning, but if you're going to spend all day in bed, you'll need adequate lighting for when it gets dark, which can be as early as 4 p.m. in the Fall and Winter.
-Bedside swing-arm sconces are great for directional light that you can easily switch on and off so you'll never strain your eyes when finishing three novels in one day.
+You may not think of it in the morning, but if you're going to spend all day in bed, you'll need adequate lighting for when it gets dark, which can be as early as 4 p.m. in the fall and winter.
+Bedside swing-arm sconces are great for directional light that you can easily switch on and off so you'll never strain your eyes when finishing a novel in one day.
 And best of all, you'll never have to leave the bed.

 Keep a Carafe

 If you don't plan on getting up, make sure you have plenty of water to hydrate throughout the day.
-A water carafe and glassware should do the trick—also something handy to keep by the bed when you get thirsty in the middle of the night.
+A water carafe and glassware should do the trick.
+They're also something handy to keep by the bed when you get thirsty in the middle of the night.

 Use Extra-Fresh Sheets

 If you're going to plan an extra-lazy day, make a point to change your sheets the night before.
-Halfway through your day in, you'll feel less like a total slob and more like John and Yoko during their luxe bed-in at the St. James Hotel if your linens are crisp, fresh, and perfectly plush—just like in a five-star guest room.
+Halfway through your day in, you'll feel less like a total slob and more like John and Yoko during their luxe bed-in for peace at the Amsterdam Hilton Hotel if your linens are crisp, fresh, and perfectly plush—just like in a five-star guest room.

 Layer Your Rugs

-Nothing feels better or more luxe than stepping on a plush, soft rug when getting up.
+Nothing feels more luxe than stepping on a soft rug when getting up.
 So indulge yourself.
-You deserve it.